Yellow-headed manakin: Distribution and habitat

 The yellow-headed manakin is found intermittently in Colombia along the Western and the west slope of the Central Andes.
 In the west it is found in Valle del Cauca and Cauca departments.
 In the central range it is found from southern Antioquia Department south to Huila Department.
 According to some sources, its range includes north-central Ecuador on the eastern slope of the Andes in at least Napo and Tungurahua provinces.
 However, the independent South American Classification Committee has no records from that country.

 The yellow-headed manakin inhabits humid montane forest and secondary woodlands in the subtropical zone.
 In elevation it ranges between 1200 and 2400 m in Colombia and between 1500 and 2400 m in Ecuador.

 Behavior

 Movement

 The yellow-headed manakin is believed to be a year-round resident.

 Feeding

 The yellow-headed manakin feeds mostly on fruits; those of Palicourea are thought to be included.
 It sometimes joins mixed-species feeding flocks.

 Breeding

 The yellow-headed manakin does not appear to have a defined breeding season, as active nests or birds in breeding condition have been recorded in January, March, May, and July.
 The one known nest was an open cup made from strips of grass lined with sticks and bound together and to a branch fork with spider web.
 It held one egg that was later predated.
 Nothing else is known about the species' breeding range.

 Vocalization

-The yellow-headed manakin's vocalizations have been recorded but not described.
+The vocalizations have been recorded but not described.